 - Collaboration Agreement: formal contract stipulating legally binding terms and conditions for a specific activity; examples include Student Exchange Agreement, Visiting Scholar Agreement, Program Agreement, etc.

-Global Relations, Office of the Vice Provost for Global Affairs
+Global Partnership and Programs, Office of the Vice Provost for Global Affairs